floragunncom/search-guard-docs/_content/_docs_signals/actions_email.md

 **attachments.request.body:** The body of the HTTP request.
 Optional.
 Mustache templates can be used to render attributes from the watch runtime data.

 **attachments.request.headers:** Specifies HTTP headers to be sent along the request.
-Allows specifying dynamic headers using Mustache templates.
 Optional.
+Starting with Search Guard FLX 1.2, Mustache templates can be used to render attributes from the watch runtime data.

 **attachments.request.auth:** Optional.
 The authentication method for the HTTP request.
 See [Authentication](#authentication) for details.